Brand Storytelling

 Why Storytelling Works and The Psychology Behind It

-• Why stories stick in memory better than facts
+• Why stories stick in memory while facts fade

-• How to use these psychological principles in your marketing
+• How these principles can be applied in marketing

-Stories aren't just entertainment.
-They're how humans have shared important information since we lived in caves.
-When our ancestors needed to remember which berries were poisonous or where to find water, they didn't create spreadsheets.
+For thousands of years, stories have been how we passed on important information.
+If our ancestors needed to remember which berries were poisonous or where to find water, they didn’t pull out a spreadsheet.
 They told stories.
+And our brains still run on that same wiring.

 Mirror Neurones: Your Brain's Copy Function

-Originally discovered in monkeys, researchers found these cells fired when a monkey grabbed a banana.
-But those same cells also fired when the monkey watched another monkey grab a banana.
-The brain was essentially copying the experience.
+Researchers first noticed this in monkeys.
+When a monkey grabbed a banana, certain cells fired.
+But those exact same cells also fired when the monkey just watched another monkey grab the banana.

-Humans have this too, but it's much more sophisticated.
-When you watch someone smile, your mirror neurones fire as if you were smiling.
+It works the same way in us.
+When you see someone smile, your mirror neurones fire as if you were smiling.
 When you see someone in pain, your brain simulates that pain.
-This is the biological basis of empathy.
+That’s the biological foundation of empathy.

-For marketers, this is huge.
-When someone hears a story about your customer overcoming a challenge, their brain copies that experience.
-They're not just understanding the story intellectually.
+This is huge in marketing.
+When someone hears a story about a customer overcoming a challenge, their brain copies that experience.
+They’re not just processing the story intellectually.
 They're feeling it emotionally.

-This is why customer testimonials work better as stories than as bullet points.
-"This software increased our efficiency by 40%" is a fact.
-"I used to stay late every night trying to get through my task list.
-Now I'm home for dinner with my family" is an experience your brain can mirror.
+That’s why customer testimonials land better as stories than as bullet points.
+“This software increased our efficiency by 40%” is a fact.
+“I used to stay late every night grinding through my task list.
+Now I’m home for dinner with my family” is an experience your brain can mirror.

-Neuroscientist Antonio Damasio studied people with damage to the emotional centers of their brains.
+Neuroscientist Antonio Damasio studied people with damage to the emotional centres of their brains.
 Despite having normal intelligence and reasoning abilities, they couldn't make simple decisions.
-They could analyse pros and cons forever, but couldn't actually choose.
+They could analyse pros and cons forever, but they couldn't actually choose.
 Emotion, it turns out, is essential for decision-making.

 When you're choosing between two functionally similar products, your brain isn't running a cost-benefit analysis.
 It's asking, "Which one makes me feel better about myself?"

-Memory isn't like a filing cabinet where you store individual facts.
+Our memory isn't like a filing cabinet where you store individual facts.
 It's more like a web of connections.
-The more connections a piece of information has, the easier it is to remember.
+And, the more connections a piece of information has, the easier it is to remember.

 Stories create multiple types of connections: